kora-projects/kora-docs/mkdocs/blog/en/generated-code-transparent-debugging.md

 ---

-## Kora's Model Is Closer to Generated Glue Than a Generated Runtime
+## Kora's Model Is Closer to Generated Glue Than a Generated Runtime { #generated-glue }

 The phrase “generated runtime” can also be misleading.